Bob Riley

 Robert Renfroe Riley (born October 3, 1944) is an American retired politician and businessman who served as the 52nd governor of Alabama from 2003 to 2011.
-A member of the Republican Party, he previously represented Alabama's 3rd district in the U.S. House of Representatives from 1997 to 2003.
+A member of the Republican Party, he was the U.S. representative for Alabama's 3rd congressional district from 1997 to 2003.

-Early life, education and early career
+Early life, education

 Riley was born in Ashland, Alabama, a small town in Clay County where his family ranched and farmed for six generations.
 Riley attended the University of Alabama, where he was a brother of Phi Kappa Sigma fraternity and graduated with a degree in business administration.

+Early career

 Prior to being elected to the U.S. House in 1996, Riley had led a number of businesses.
 He owned a car dealership and trucking company, and had also been a cattleman and commercial and residential realtor.

 U.S. House of Representatives

 Riley was first elected to the U.S. House of Representatives in 1996, defeating his Democratic opponent, State Senator T.D.
 "Ted" Little (Auburn) and Libertarian John Sophocleus.
 It was his first run for elected office.
 He won by just over 6,000 votes to become only the second Republican to represent Alabama's 3rd district since Reconstruction.
 The first was Glenn Andrews, who held it from 1965 to 1967, when it was numbered as the 4th District.

 Riley was reelected in 1998 with somewhat less difficulty, taking 58% of the vote over Democrat Joe Turnham.
 In 2000, he only faced a Libertarian candidate.